Düsseldorfer Automobil- und Motorsport-Club 05: Division SimRacing

 In fall 2018, the club founded an esports division, offering an additional opportunity outside of the race track.
 The club focuses on integrating the real motorsport and local community to avoid the distance of virtual sim racing teams.

 The team from Düsseldorf started since 2019 in the ADAC Digital Cup.

+Club emblem

+The club emblem has always featured the Bergisch lion along with an anchor — a symbol typical of Düsseldorf — and a shield bearing the club’s initials.
+In the 1930s, like many other clubs, DAMC 05 evolved into a regional automobile club.
+During this period, the logo was expanded to include shapes resembling traffic signs.
+Starting in the 1970s, the emblem was heavily modeled after the official Düsseldorf city coat of arms.
+Since 2025, the club has been using a reinterpretation of the logo, which is over 100 years old.